loeiten/IN2140/network_theory_assignments/set_4.md

 can be in the network at the same time.
 The congestion window is maintained by the sender.

+## Assignment 5

+How does the congestion controller try to achieve the correct bandwidth performance?

+### Answer assignment 5

 When a connection is set up, the `cwnd` is set to a small multiple of the [maximum segment size (MSS)](https://en.wikipedia.org/wiki/Maximum_segment_size) (a parameter of the options field in the TCP header that specifies the largest